-Narendra Modi was born in Vadnagar, Gujarat on 17 September 1950 to Hiraben Mod and Damodardas Mulchand Modi.
+Narendra Modi was born in Vadnagar, Gujarat on 17 September 1950 to Hiraben Modi and Damodardas Mulchand Modi.
 As a child, he helped his father sell tea and later set up his own tea stall

 At the age of eight, he was introduced to the Rashtriya Swayamsevak Sangh(RSS) and ever since he became an active member of the party.
 Narendra Modi became a full-time RSS worker in 1971 and the party assigned him to the BJP in 1985, where he held numerous positions within the party until 2001.

-In early October 2001, when the then chief minister of Gujarat Keshubhai Patel was forced to resign from his post due to ill health, Narendra Modi was appointed as the Chief Minister of Gujarat.
-Narendra Modi was administered the oath of office on 7 October 2001.
+In early October 2001, when the then Chief Minister of Gujarat Keshubhai Patel was forced to resign from his post due to ill health, Narendra Modi was appointed as the Chief Minister of Gujarat.
+Narendra Modi was administered the oath of office on October 7, 2001.

-In August 2012 Narendra Modi achieved a unique feat when he became the first Indian politician to interact with netizens via live video chat
+In August 2012, Narendra Modi achieved a unique feat when he became the first Indian politician to interact with netizens via live video chat

-Modi was sworn in as the Prime Minister of India at the Rashtrapati Bhavan on 26 May 2014.
+Narendra Modi was sworn in as the Prime Minister of India at the Rashtrapati Bhavan on 26 May 2014.
 The Bharatiya Janata Party (BJP) won via majority in the Lok Sabha polls and it was the first time a single party had achieved single largest majority since 1984.

-On 9 November 2016, Narendra Modi's government demonetised banknotes, with the intention of curbing black money, corruption, the use of counterfeit currency, and terrorism.
+On November 9, 2016, Narendra Modi's government demonetised banknotes, with the intention of curbing black money, corruption, the use of counterfeit currency, and terrorism

-In 2018, Narendra Modi received the 'Champions of the Earth, UN's highest environmental award for policy leadership by pioneering work in championing “new areas of levels of cooperation on environmental action” and the International Solar Alliance.
+In 2018, Narendra Modi received the 'Champions of the Earth, UN's highest environmental award for policy leadership by pioneering work in championing 'new areas of levels of cooperation on environmental action' and the International Solar Alliance

-He has also conferred the Seoul Peace Prize 2018 in recognition of his dedication to improving raising global economic growth, international cooperation, accelerating the Human Development of the people of India by fostering economic growth through social integration efforts and anti-corruption making him the first Indian to win the award.
+Narendra Modi has also conferred the Seoul Peace Prize 2018 in recognition of his dedication to improving raising global economic growth, international cooperation, accelerating the Human Development of the people of India by fostering economic growth through social integration efforts and anti-corruption making him the first Indian to win the award.
 He received the first Philip Kotler Presidential Award in 2019.